Mirxa27/newomen/IMPLEMENTATION_SUMMARY.md

 ## Narrative Identity Exploration ⭐

-**This is the crown jewel** - a unique feature that sets NewWomen apart:
+**This is the crown jewel** - a unique feature that sets Newomen apart:

 ### 10 Deep Questions
 1. **Origin Story** - Earliest formative memory